-FCWS staff prepare and submit cash requisitions to the Frederick County Department of Finance who submits an invoice with cash requisitions to the Maryland Department of Labor, Licensing and Regulation (DLLR) on a quarterly reimbursement basis.
+FCWS staff prepare and submit cash requisitions to the Frederick County Department of Finance who submits an invoice with cash requisitions to the MARYLAND DEPARTMENT OF LABOR/DWDAL on a quarterly reimbursement basis.
 The total amount of funds requested for each grant agreement includes cash expenditures to date and may include an estimate of cash expenditures for the upcoming month.
-After funds are made available by the Maryland DLLR, the funds are deposited into the appropriate bank accounts by staff from the Frederick County Department of Treasury.
+After funds are made available by the Maryland MARYLAND DEPARTMENT OF LABOR/DWDAL, the funds are deposited into the appropriate bank accounts by staff from the Frederick County Department of Treasury.
 Procedures are in place to monitor cash balances.
 Since FCWS receives funds on a reimbursement basis, excess WIOA cash will not be kept on hand.